Reviewing Novus Therapeutics Inc. (NVUS)'s and Merrimack Pharmaceuticals Inc. (NASDAQ:MACK)'s results | New Business Observer

 Liquidity

-The Current Ratio and Quick Ratio of Novus Therapeutics Inc. are 3.2 and 3.2 respectively.
-Its competitor Merrimack Pharmaceuticals Inc.’s Current Ratio is 8.6 and its Quick Ratio is 8.6.
-Merrimack Pharmaceuticals Inc. can pay off short and long-term obligations better than Novus Therapeutics Inc.
+The current Quick Ratio of Novus Therapeutics Inc. is 3.2 while its Current Ratio is 3.2.
+Meanwhile, Merrimack Pharmaceuticals Inc. has a Current Ratio of 8.6 while its Quick Ratio is 8.6.
+Merrimack Pharmaceuticals Inc. is better positioned to pay off its short-term and long-term debts than Novus Therapeutics Inc.

 Performance